Second stimulus check: How you can track when you'll get your payment

 Still, there are some glitches that are delaying the payments of the stimulus money and creating confusion and questions for consumers.
 Chief among them: Some people who had their 2020 tax returns filed through tax preparers like H&R Block may have had their stimulus check sent directly to the tax firm, rather than their bank account.

-That echoes a glitch that impacted payment of the first stimulus check for some people who used tax prep services and for whom the IRS didn't have direct deposit information.
-With the second round of stimulus checks, a similar issue may impact some people, with H&R warning customers who used a service called a refund transfer that they might see "an account number you don't recognize" on the "Get My Payment" website.
-Refund transfers are offered to allow people tap their refund to pay their tax prep fees, according to H&R Block.
+That echoes a glitch that impacted payment of the first stimulus check for some people who used tax prep services and for whom the IRS didn't have direct-deposit information.
+With the second round of stimulus checks, a similar issue may impact some people, with H&R Block warning its customers who used a service called a refund transfer that they might see "an account number you don't recognize" on the "Get My Payment" website.
+Refund transfers are offered to allow people to tap their refund to pay their tax prep fees, according to H&R Block.

 "But don't worry – we have sent these payments on to the method you chose for Refund Transfer: direct deposit, check or Emerald Card.
 The money should be there by the end of the day," H&R Block wrote on Monday night.